FrancesCoronel/personal-website-v3/_portfolio/2016-01-31-life-at-home.md

 accessible from a web browser).
 Other Android devices will check periodically with the web service to see if new push notifications are available, and if so will pull them down and display them.
-Notifications will be associated with a “network ID” so that one family does not get another family’s notifications.
+Notifications will be associated with a "network ID" so that one family does not get another family’s notifications.

 ### Tools